 So Where to from Here?

 So that is what Power Pivot is, so what next?
 The only thing to do now is to start learning to use the tool so you can achieve greatness in your career.
-This page contains some more information and a quick 10 minute video I prepared that shows you how you can easily create reporting tools on top of an existing database.
-You can also take a look at this online demo dashboard that gives you a “feel” of the end user experience.
+You can take a look at this online demo dashboard that gives you a “feel” of the end user experience.
 There are plenty of other great learning resources out there too, but the ones I recommend are:

-- Read my book Supercharge Excel.
+- Read my book Learn to Write DAX.
 This book was written with Excel users in mind.
 I don’t think there is a better way to start your Power Pivot journey than with this book.

 - Do some online training.
 I recommend my online training course that you can read about here